False Accounting Fraud Solicitors

 Our Services

-False accounting is defined under Section 17 of the Theft Act 1968 as an offence that involves an individual intentionally falsifying, altering or submitting false, inaccurate or deceptive records for accounting purposes.
+False accounting is defined under Section 17 of the Theft Act 1968.
+In outline, it involves an individual dishonestly pursuing a gain for themselves or another.
+It can also be committed by intending to cause a loss to another.
+It usually involves falsifying, altering or submitting false, inaccurate or deceptive records for accounting purposes.
 Examples of false accounting can include:

 If you have been accused of any of the above, contact JMW today to find out more about how our expert false accounting solicitors can help.
 We will provide the guidance you need at every stage of the process, allowing you to focus on the important matter of successfully operating your business.